ClevelandClinicQHS/sociome/cran-comments.md

-devtools::build_win() thinks one of the URLs in my documentation might be invalid, but it works for me on multiple platforms:
+Rhub thinks one of the URLs in my documentation might be invalid, but it works for me on multiple platforms:

 "Found the following (possibly) invalid URLs:
   URL: https://www.census.gov/programs-surveys/acs/guidance/estimates.html.